 CIP-009-6 Table R1 - Recovery Plan Specifications Part Applicable Systems Requirements Measures 1.4 High Impact BES Cyber Systems and their associated: 1.
 EACMS; and 2.
-PACS Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
-EACMS; and 2.
 PACS One or more processes to verify the successful completion of the backup processes in Part 1.3 and to address any backup failures.
 An example of evidence may include, but is not limited to, logs, workflow or other documentation confirming that the backup process completed successfully and backup failures, if any, were addressed.
-1.5 High Impact BES Cyber Systems and their associated: 1.
+Medium Impact BES Cyber Systems at Control Centers and their associated: 1.
 EACMS; and 2.
-PACS Medium Impact BES Cyber Systems and their associated: 1.
+PACS 1.5 High Impact BES Cyber Systems and their associated: 1.
 EACMS; and 2.
 PACS One or more processes to preserve data, per Cyber Asset capability, for determining the cause of a Cyber Security Incident that triggers activation of the recovery plan(s).
-Data preservation should not impede or restrict recovery.
-An example of evidence may include, but is not limited to, procedures to preserve data, such as preserving a corrupted drive or making a data mirror of the system before proceeding with recovery.
+Data preservation should not impede An example of evidence may include, but is not limited to, procedures to preserve data, such as preserving a corrupted drive or making a data mirror of the system before proceeding with recovery.
+Medium Impact BES Cyber Systems and their associated: 1.
+EACMS; and 2.
+PACS or restrict recovery.